DoItBetter-Studio/Atlas/README.md

 Atlas is responsible for:

-- [Primary responsibility 1]
-- [Primary responsibility 2]
-- [Primary responsibility 3]
-- [Primary responsibility 4]
+- Tile and grid management
+- World layout representation
+- Spatial queries and coordinate systems
+- Multi-floor world structuring
+- Floor-based visibility coordination
+- Map serialization and deserialization
+- Deterministic world state handling

+Atlas defines how space is structured, queried, and persisted within the engine.

-It defines and manages a specific domain within the engine architecture while remaining decoupled from presentation and runtime systems.
+It provides authoritative world data while remaining fully decoupled from rendering, audio, and gameplay systems.

 ---